DJ Khaled: 2013–2015: Suffering from Success and I Changed a Lot

 On April 28, 2014, DJ Khaled announced in an interview with MTV that Jay-Z would be featured on his new single.
 The interview was noted due to Khaled "cursing, gesturing, and tossing the microphone to the floor in an effort to convey the importance and impact of the music he has coming this summer."
 A few hours after that, he released the single called "They Don't Love You No More", also featuring frequent collaborators Rick Ross, Meek Mill and French Montana.
-The song will be on his eight studio album, I Changed A Lot, which was released in 2015.
+The song was included on his eighth studio album, I Changed a Lot, which was released in 2015.
 The following day, "They Don't Love You No More" was serviced to mainstream urban radio in the United States.

 On July 1, 2014, Khaled announced that he has partnered with Danish audio company Bang & Olufsen to launch his own brand of headphones, titled "We the Best Sound".
 The brand is advertised in the video "They Don't Love You No More."
 On August 8, 2014, Khaled released the official artwork for the second single from I Changed A Lot entitled "Hold You Down" which features Chris Brown, August Alsina, Future and Jeremih, and is produced by Bkorn, Lee on the Beats and LDB.
 The single was released on August 11, 2014, along with a music video, directed by Gil Green.
 On November 3, 2014, Khaled released the remix to "Hold You Down" featuring Usher, Rick Ross, Fabolous, and Ace Hood.
 On May 11, 2015, DJ Khaled revealed that he had amicably parted ways with Cash Money Records.
 "I'm not signed to Cash Money at all.
 I've been off for a minute," Khaled revealed.
 "It's not that I'm here to promote that I've been off.
 That's family.
 But, nah, it's just We The Best.
 Nothing negative, everything's beautiful."
 On the same day, DJ Khaled released the third single off the album I Changed a Lot titled "How Many Times", featuring Chris Brown, Lil Wayne and Big Sean produced Bkorn, Lee on the Beats and OZ.
-DJ Khaled revealed that his long-delayed album, I Changed A Lot, released on October 23, 2015, and also revealed the album's artwork.
+DJ Khaled revealed that his long-delayed album, I Changed A Lot, would be released on October 23, 2015, and also revealed the album's artwork.